State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 2

-The blessed Job knew what is spoken by David, that God does not observe all the wickedness of our errors, 3 for again he instructs his friends concerning the reason for which he suffers, that by his trials, which he has spoken as being brought on him, God studies and examines all his works, and so the heaping up of troubles on him, which great magnitude of troubles they thus consider not to be on account of sin, but that by trial fortitude may be manifest.
+The blessed Job knew what is spoken by David, that God does not inquire into all the wickedness of our errors, 3 but again he instructs his friends concerning the reason why he suffers, that through his trials, which he has spoken as being brought on him, God studies and examines all his works, so that they should not consider the heaping up of troubles on him and the great magnitude of them to be on account of sin, but so that fortitude may be manifested by trial.

 1 Job 13.16